dangrebenkin/audiocorpusbuilder/README.md

 # About

-audiocorpusbuilder-package was made to automatically create a russian language audio corpus from YouTube videotracks playlists: it downloads video's audio and subtitles, makes pairs "sound-text" and saves them in the directory.
+Audiocorpusbuilder-package was made to automatically create a russian language audio corpus from YouTube videotracks playlists: it downloads video's audio and subtitles, makes pairs "sound-text" and saves them in the directory.
 If there are not subtitles for the video, audiocorpusbuilder misses it.

 # Start